goedgeai/dropt-cli/README.md

 A public DrOpt server is hosted on <https://dropt.neuralscope.org>.

-`dropt-cli` is the client application of DrOpt service encapsulated as a Python package; users need to either run their ML model in Python or to wrap their ML model in Python at least.
+`dropt-cli` is the client application of DrOpt encapsulated in a Python package.
+To use it, users either run or wrap the ML model in Python.

 ## Installation
 ### Prerequisites
-We have tested `dropt-cli` in the following environments:
 - `Python>=3.6`
 - `pip>=20.0.0`